newrelic/csec-java-agent/README.md

 #
-# **The New Relic Security Agent for Java is in preview and licensed under the New Relic Pre-Release Software Notice.**
+# **New Relic Security Agent for Java**

 **Repo:** [https://github.com/newrelic/csec-java-agent](https://github.com/newrelic/csec-java-agent)

 **Artifact Name:** newrelic-security-agent.jar

-The New Relic Security Agent for Java is in preview and is not generally available.
-This enables instrumentation of Java applications for security analysis and runtime application protection.
-This project is built as a dependency for use in [newrelic-java-agent](https://github.com/newrelic/newrelic-java-agent) only.
-Other use cases are not supported.

 The IAST capability should only be used in pre-production environments and never in production.

+The New Relic Security Agent enables instrumentation of a Java application for Interactive Application Security Testing(IAST) and exposes exploitable vulnerabilities.

 ## **Installation**